 Introduction

 Amaranthus, often referred as the "superfood" of the future, has been increasingly recognized for its nutritional and agronomic potential, particularly in regions that experience diverse and challenging climatic conditions (Patil et al., 2024).
-This fast-growing leafy vegetable is highly valued for its rich nutrient profile, including significant quantities of vitamins (especially Vitamin C), minerals (calcium, iron and zinc), dietary fibers and proteins (Natesh et al., 2017).
+This fast-growing leafy vegetable is highly valued for its rich nutrient profile, including significant quantities of vitamins (especially Ascorbic acid), minerals (calcium, iron and zinc), dietary fibers and proteins (Natesh et al., 2017).
 These attributes make Amaranthus an excellent candidate for combating malnutrition and micronutrient deficiencies in developing countries, especially in rural areas where access to diverse sources of nutrition may be limited (Venu et al., 2019).
 Furthermore, Amaranthus is naturally rich in bioactive compounds such as β-carotene, which are vital for immune defense, vision and skin health (Randhawa et al., 2015).

 Amaranthus belongs to the Amaranthus species, some of which are cultivated as grain crops while others are grown for their leaves (Ruth et al., 2021).
 This species are mostly cultivated for its edible leaves viz., Amaranthus tricolor, Amaranthus blitum and Amaranthus viridis, all of which are known for their high adaptability and resilience to harsh environmental conditions, including drought, high temperatures and poor soils (Das, 2016).
 This adaptability makes Amaranthus an excellent choice for cultivation in regions with varying climatic conditions (Mlakar et al., 2010).